mdeckert/CoverLetter/README.md

 Over the last 25 years I have worked primarily as a software developer doing backend web development.
 Additionally, I have worked as a test automation engineer, systems administrator and technical writer.
-While creating REST APIs for large variety of software systems, I discovered a passion for maintaining the accuracy and usability of the documentation accompaning these APIs.
+While creating REST APIs for large variety of software systems, I discovered a passion for maintaining the accuracy and usability of the documentation accompanying these APIs.
 I am presently searching for a new role that will allow me to leverage both my experience as a backend dev and my passion for creating highly usable documentation.

 ## Writing Samples